-PING offers a variety of shaft flexes in steel and graphite to meet every golfer's needs and preferences.
+PING offers a variety of shaft flexes in steel and graphite to meet your needs and preferences.
 Selecting the proper shaft flex for your swing will help you get the most distance and accuracy from every shot.
-Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more flexible shafts to produce a higher ball trajectory.
+Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more-flexible shafts to produce a higher ball trajectory.

 |PING ID8||A soft rubber grip with dog-bone texture that offers enhanced control, the PING ID8 is our standard grip.
 Available in six color-coded sizes for golfers with different hand sizes.|